 A comparison of the arc path your putter follows during the backswing versus the arc path it follows during the forward swing.
 Rather than measuring length or distance, this metric evaluates how consistently the putter head traces the same curved path in both directions.

 You want the arc of your backswing and forward swing to mirror each other as closely as possible.
-A matched arc means the putter is traveling on a predictable, repeating path — which makes it far easier to deliver a square face at impact.
+A symmetrical path means the putter is traveling on a predictable, repeating path — which makes it far easier to deliver a square face at impact.
 The specific size of your arc (slight arc vs. strong arc) matters less than whether both halves of the stroke follow the same shape consistently.

 Knowing these numbers turns aimless putting practice into focused improvement.
 Instead of rolling 50 putts with no feedback, you can identify exactly what's off and work on the specific issue that's costing you strokes.
+Start with the free app — upgrade to Pro when you're ready for the full set of metrics, history, and personalized coaching.

 Get Started with PuttrLab